Meet Our Members

 Sharon Prieto

-Sharon Prieto, a new member whose previous writings were newspaper articles and loan guidelines, is looking forward spreading her wings in a more creative writing atmosphere.
-Sharon gained practical experience as a volunteer with local Sheriff, Police, and woman’s shelter organizations.
-As a member of Pen Women, she has made the acquaintance of several likeminded women and is putting pen to paper with the goal of completing her first novel.
+Sharon Prieto, a League member less than a year whose previous writings were newspaper articles and loan guidelines, is looking forward spreading her wings in a more creative writing atmosphere.
+Sharon gained practical experience as a volunteer with local Sheriff, Police, and women’s shelter organizations.
+As a member of Pen Woman she has made the acquaintance of several likeminded woman and is putting pen to paper with the goal of completing her first novel.